ccb-hms/workbench-python-workshop/episodes/home-04-dictionaries.md

 ## Do it Yourself

-Using the dictionary you created in [Do it Yourself](#diy:firstDictExample), test to see whether or not a protein called **ERK** exists as a *key* in your dictionary?
+Using the `proteins` dictionary you created in the above challenge, test to see whether or not a protein called **ERK** exists as a *key* in your dictionary?
 Display the result as a Boolean value.

 ::::::::::::::::: solution